WPS/egon.io/README.md

 #### Replay
 The replay feature helps you to re-tell a Domain Story sentence by sentence.
 When you start a replay with the play button ![Play Button](/images/play.png), all activities except the first one disappear.
 Clicking the forward button ![Forward Button](/images/forward.png) shows the next activity and clicking the previous button ![Previous Button](/images/previous.png) shows the previous one.
 Editing is disabled in replay mode, but you can zoom (mouse wheel up and down) and scroll (ctrl + mouse wheel up and down).
 The stop the replay, click the stop button ![Stop Button](/images/stop.png).

-#### Customize Iconset
-The iconset can be customized programatically by adding an iconset-configuration in the app/domain-story-modeler/language/iconConfig.js file.
-Using the same scheme as for the default_conf you can  select icons as actors or workobjects.
-It is possible to create multiple custom iconsets depending on your domain and switching between them.
-We do not recommend adding too many icons, since the palette only holds two columns and, depending on your screen resolution, can easily become larger than the window.
-A List of all icons can be seen in the allIcons_conf configuration.

 ### Examples
 The examples' directory contains .dst files that you can import to the modeler.
 They give you an idea how a Domain Story might look like.
 Use the replay feature to read the story sentence by sentence.
 The examples' directory also contains a SVG file for every Domain Story.
 The images were created using the modeler.